On transfer maps in the algebraic $K$-theory of spaces

 As a consequence, the transfer map \eqref{transfer-map-A-theory}, which is also an infinite loop map, may be described in terms of its restrictions to the different summands of the product decomposition of infinite loop spaces:

-The following theorem identifies the restriction of the $A$-theory transfer map on the $Q$-summands in terms of the Becker-Gottlieb transfer map.
+The following theorem of \cite{LM} identifies the restriction of the $A$-theory transfer map on the $Q$-summands in terms of the Becker-Gottlieb transfer map.
+Special cases of this result were also shown in \cite{DJ, D} using different methods.
 We refer to \cite{BG, DWW, KM} for the definition and properties of the Becker-Gottlieb transfer maps.

 \begin{theorem} [Lind--Malkiewich \cite{LM}] Let $p \colon E \to B$ be a fibration with homotopy finite fibers.
 Then the composite map